• Link to Facebook

 Rhino was made to drink with strong cheeses such as blue or vintage.
 Customers wanted a wine that tastes like fresh grapes, so Rhino was made from Waltham Cross, an eating grape, not a wine grape.
 Our host said Rhino was the only wine in the world made from Waltham Cross grapes.

 Leopard and Lion are simply grape juice and alcohol.
 Our host said they’re the only wines made in Australia deliberately to go to zero degrees Celsius.
-Made the same initially, they both sit in the tanks as Lion.
+Made the same initially, they both sit in the tanks as lions.
 When they want to bottle some Leopard, they add unfermented Shiraz, which sweetens it from Lion to Leopard.

 Website: Rumbulara Estate Wines